-Last week we discussed seven names of God that show us the character of God.
-These names give us a reason to cling on to our great God not only in our times of need but with every breath we take.
-And the bible stories entwined around the revelation His names tell us who God is and give us a glimpse of what He can do.
+Last week we discussed seven names of God that show us His character.
+These names give us a reason to cling to our great God not only in our times of need but with every breath we take.
+And the bible stories entwined around the revelation of His name tell us who God is and give us a glimpse of what He can do.

 Today we are going to look at more of God’s names in the Old Testament so we can know our One and only God better.

 JEHOVAH RAPHA (yeh-ho-vah’ rah-fah’) THE LORD THAT HEALS